Research

 My research focuses on the human dimensions of climate action and transformations to sustainability using a transdisciplinary approach, with a background climate change adaptation and sustainable development in Latin America, Africa, North America and Europe.

-I am currently based in the Forests and Communities in Transition (FACT) Lab, in the Faculty of Forestry at the University of British Columbia, Canada.
-I am studying the worldviews and values that shape perceptions to climate action in BC, Canada, in partnership with MakeWay’s Fair Earth Living Program.
-My PhD was with the AdaptationCONNECTS project at the University of Oslo, on the deeper human dimensions of climate change adaptation and response, with Guatemala as a case study site.
+Formerly, I was a postdoctoral fellow with the Forests and Communities in Transition (FACT) Lab, in the Faculty of Forestry at the University of British Columbia, Canada.
+That project, Climate Action Pathways, studied the worldviews and values that shape perceptions to climate action in BC, Canada, in partnership with MakeWay’s Fair Earth Living Program.
+Prior to that, my PhD was with the AdaptationCONNECTS project at the University of Oslo, on the deeper human dimensions of climate change adaptation and response, with Guatemala as a case study site.

 My research has been applied by nonprofits, private and governmental sectors in policy-design and for climate change communications and engagement.

-I bring a critical, systems-thinking, and integral lens to this complex issue, with a impact-oriented approach.
+I bring a systems-thinking and integral lens to this complex issue, with a impact-oriented approach.
 My work draws on a transdisciplinary approach to understand how a greater social mandate for climate action might come about, so to realize more effective climate policies and low-carbon futures.